EU Funding & Tenders Portal

 • identify and appoint the individual (by name) as the person covering that specific role/function.

 (warning) Don't forget that you MUST keep the originals of all documents you uploaded, so that they are available in case of EU controls, checks or audits.
-Since your registration in the Participant Register is valid for this and any future EU funding and tenders procedures your organisation will ever apply for, the originals must be kept permanently, as long as you are registered in the Portal (and possibly beyond, for controls, checks and audits, etc.) You should therefore NOT throw them away and ensure that they are maintained also in case of insolvency, takeover or change of control.
+Since your registration in the Participant Register is valid for this and any future EU funding and tenders procedures your organisation will ever apply for, the originals must be kept permanently, as long as you are using the Portal (and until the end of the data retention periods that we have defined for controls, checks and audits, etc; for details see retention rules in the Portal Privacy Statement).
+You should therefore NOT throw them away and ensure that they are maintained also in case of insolvency, takeover or change of control.

 Validation of the LEAR appointment by the Central Validation Service